-Neighbors, Inc., has moved to a pre-pack food-shelf system, on-site volunteering has been suspended, and food donations will continue after the “stay-at-home” order is lifted.
+Neighbors, Inc., has moved to a pre-packaged food-shelf system, on-site volunteering has been suspended, and food donations will continue after the “stay-at-home” order is lifted.
 For now, they’re asking for financial donations.

 As well as shelter services, People Serving People is offering childcare for the kids of essential workers.
 Donate here.